 • SUSAN WRENN (streaming TV; production consultant): In her 20-year tenure as Senior Vice President Marketing, Media Director for Paramount Studios, Susan created and executed the media campaigns for 300+ feature films.
 Later, she founded POWERmedia, LLC, featuring digital streaming television channels such as HeyQween.tv and thestream.tv, and has a long list of television programming producer credits on IMDB.com.

 Board member, JEFF BROWN, is also our Music Supervisor.
 Jeff was our on-stage band leader during the Crazy Horse performances and Crystal Palace tapings.
 He will assist with the band auditions and rehearsals leading up to the live show performances, and help with the “school and community theater” licensing package.
 He will hopefully reprise his role as on-stage band leader if he has the time!

-LORRAINE DEVON WILKE, Pete’s wife, has the position of Web Supervisor and Production Advisor, currently working part-time for the company designing and maintaining our website and ancillary documents.
+LORRAINE DEVON WILKE, Pete’s wife, has the position of web supervisor, social media manager, and production advisor, currently working part-time for the company designing and maintaining our website and ancillary documents.
 She assisted in the production of the Crazy Horse show and Bakersfield tapings, as well as played the role of “Loretta Jane Franklin” in both.
-A lead and back-up vocalist on the CtM soundtrack album, Lorraine is an accomplished actress, theater performer, and rock-n-roll singer, as well as the author of plays, screenplays, and three published novels; details can be found via her website at www.lorrainedevonwilke.com.
+A lead and back-up vocalist on the CtM soundtrack album, Lorraine is an accomplished actress, theater performer, and rock-n-roll singer/songwriter, as well as the author of plays, screenplays, and three published novels; details can be found via her website at www.lorrainedevonwilke.com.